 Providers should refer to specialty palliative care when a patients' needs can no longer be met without specialty palliative care.
 Increases in symptom burden, including but not limited to pain, nausea, delirium, fatigue, anorexia, anxiety, depression, are common with serious illness.
-While hospice has clear referral criteria, palliative care should be done at the discretion of the referring provider based symptom burden being more than can be handled by current care.
+While hospice has clear referral criteria, palliative care should be done at the discretion of the referring provider based symptom burden and other palliative care needs being more than can be handled by current care.

-Defining Specialty Palliative Care
+Specialty Palliative Care